ufoscout/maybe-once/README.md

 # Why is this useful?

 In Rust static variables are not dropped when the program terminates.
 This is a problem when you need to initialize a shared resource that must be dropped when it is no longer used or when the process terminates.
-This happens, for example, when you a have a common resource to be usued by a set of integration tests, and you want it to be dropped when the tests terminates.
+This happens, for example, when you a have a common resource to be used by a set of integration tests, and you want it to be dropped when the tests terminates.

+Check the examples to see how to use it with docker and [testcontainers](https://github.com/testcontainers/testcontainers-rs).

 # Usage examples